kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Serious poisoning with intent to harm or kill

-!!! danger
-    - It is a crime to poison people with the intent to harm or kill.
-    - It is a crime to access someone's home without their permission in order to do so.

 - I arrive back in Dénia on 27th October, just as the DANA hits the Valencian region.
 - On waking up on Monday 28th October, I have an inexplicable and excruciating headache at home which lasts a couple of days.
 - While sitting at my desk, on the Monday morning, drinking my coffee, I experience shooting nerve pains all over my face.